godotengine/awesome-godot/README.md

 - [Orchestrator](https://github.com/Vahera/godot-orchestrator) - Dialog and visual-scripting subsystem for 2D and 3D games.
 - [Phantom Camera](https://github.com/ramokz/phantom-camera) - Designed to provide and simplify common behaviors for the built-in Camera2D and Camera3D nodes.
 - [PixelPen](https://github.com/pixelpen-dev/pixelpen) - Pixel art drawing and animation: Common drawing tools such as selection, shape creation, mirroring, tiling, and animation features within the Godot editor.
+- [PowerKey](https://github.com/phosxd/PowerKey) - Easy-to-use dynamic translation of text & other variables.
+Also offers GDScript execution on Nodes, without needing to attach a script.
 - [ProtonScatter](https://github.com/HungryProton/scatter) - Automates the positioning of assets in a scene.
 - [QR Code](https://kenyoni-software.github.io/godot-addons/addons/qr_code) - QR Code generation either with the included QRCodeRect node or use the encoding result of the QRCode class.
 - [Quest Manager](https://github.com/Rubonnek/quest-manager) - Minimalistic quest manager able to track quest state at runtime for easier debugging.